nathanpatton/nathanpatton/README.md

 ### Product Leader | Strategy & Innovation

 **Customer obsessed geospatial nerd building AI-Native workflows to bridge the gap between Design and Reality.** I am a results-driven Product Manager with a proven track record of taking "moonshot" ideas from initial concept to global scale.
-My work focuses on democratizing complex technology—like Computer Vision and Reality Capture—by building intuitive solutions that **"raise the ceiling and lower the floor"** for users across the construction industry.
+My work focuses on democratizing complex technology by building intuitive solutions that **"raise the ceiling and lower the floor"** for users across the construction industry.

 ---